Francis Humphrys: Career

-In 1935 Humphrys retired from the diplomatic service and was appointed chairman of a Sugar Tribunal which resulted in the creation of the British Sugar Corporation, of which he was chairman from its formation from 1936 to 1949.
+In 1935 Humphrys retired from the diplomatic service and was appointed chairman of a Sugar Tribunal, which resulted in the creation of the British Sugar Corporation, of which he was chairman from its formation from 1936 to 1949.
 He was also the director of several other companies and was the chairman of the Iraq Petroleum Company from 1941 to 1950.

 Family

-In 1907 Francis Humphrys married Gertrude Mary Deane, known as "Gertie", elder daughter of Sir Harold Deane, Chief Commissioner of the North-West Frontier Province.
+In 1907 Humphrys married Gertrude Mary Deane, known as "Gertie", elder daughter of Sir Harold Deane, Chief Commissioner of the North-West Frontier Province.
 They had a son and two daughters.

-He died at a nursing home at Hamstead Marshall near Newbury, Berkshire in 1971, aged ninety-two.
+Humphrys died at a nursing home at Hamstead Marshall near Newbury, Berkshire in 1971, aged ninety-two.
 Lady Humphrys died in 1973.